shriya22654/Visualizing-Housing-Market-Trends/README.md

 ### Scenario 1: Overall Data Overview

-This visualization presents a summary of the dataset, showing the count of transformed housing data records, the average sales price, and the total basement area in square feet.
+This visualization present a summary of the dataset, showing the count of transformed housing data records, the average sales price, and the total basement area in square feet.
 It provides a quick snapshot of the dataset's scale and key metrics, giving stakeholders a foundational understanding of the data being analyzed.

 ### Scenario 2: Total Sales by Years Since Renovation